dmorenoh/marsrover/SOLUTION.md

 FORWARD("f", MarsRover::moveForward),
 BACKWARD("b", MarsRover::moveBackward);
 ```

+## Tech tools
+- Kotlin (not so expert in this as in java but I wanted to give a try)
+- Spock for testing

 ###  Mars Rover direction
 - On the other side, mars rovers direction affects the way how a given instruction is performed.